Hitman 2: Silent Assassin: Reception

-Hitman 2: Silent Assassin received "generally positive" reviews, according to review aggregator Metacritic.
+Hitman 2: Silent Assassin received "generally positive" reviews, according to review aggregator platform Metacritic.
 GameSpot gave it a score of 8.6/10, saying that it "fixes virtually all of the problems of its predecessor" and is still an "outstanding" game.
 Electronic Gaming Monthly scored Hitman 2s GameCube version 7/8/8.5: the first reviewer criticized its artificial intelligence and mission briefings, but said that "each time I circumvented the immeasurable odds and made the crucial killing blow, Hitman 2 was briefly a blast"; the third reviewer summarized it as "an engaging adventure title that rewards patient players".

 Despite the 7/8/8.5 scores given by Electronic Gaming Monthly, the cover of the GameCube release says "9/10 Electronic Gaming Monthly Gold Award".
 This score is erroneously taken from the magazine's review of the PlayStation 2 version.
 When confronted with the issue by Electronic Gaming Monthly, Eidos said it would remove the score in future printings.

 Hitman 2 has sold more than 3.7 million copies as of 23 April 2009.
 By July 2006, the PlayStation 2 version of Hitman 2 had sold 1.1 million copies and earned $39 million in the United States.
 Next Generation ranked it as the 47th-highest-selling game launched for the PlayStation 2, Xbox or GameCube between January 2000 and July 2006 in that country.
 Combined console sales of Hitman games released in the 2000s reached 2 million units in the United States by July 2006.
 Hitman 2s PC and Xbox releases each received a "Silver" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 100,000 copies per version in the United Kingdom.
 ELSPA gave the game's PlayStation 2 release a "Platinum" certification for sales of at least 300,000 copies in the region.

 Hitman 2 was nominated for Computer Gaming Worlds 2002 "Action Game of the Year" award, which ultimately went to Medal of Honor: Allied Assault.
 The editors wrote, "Hitman 2 is a huge improvement over the original, and it's one of the best games of last year in any genre."
 GameSpot presented the game with its annual "Most Improved Sequel on PC" award.
 It was also nominated for GameSpots "Best Music on PC", "Best Single-Player Action Game on PC", "Best Music on Xbox", "Best Sound on PlayStation 2", "Best Music on PlayStation 2" and "Best Action Adventure Game on Xbox" prizes.
 During the 6th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Hitman 2 for "Console Action/Adventure Game of the Year".

-Controversy

 The game's release sparked controversy due to a level featuring the killing of Sikhs within a depiction of one of their most holy sites, the Golden Temple, a gurdwara where hundreds of Sikhs were massacred in 1984.
 In response, the level was edited from the Microsoft Windows and GameCube versions of Silent Assassin, removing all Sikh-related references.